thennen/Synaptogen/Synaptogen.va/README.md

 # Synaptogen.va

-This is the Verilog-A implementation of Synaptogen for use in Circuit Simulators (Cadence Virtuoso, etc.).
+This is the Verilog-A implementation of Synaptogen for use in circuit simulators (Cadence Virtuoso, etc.).

 Before use,
 1)	generate a new Cell View and copy the .va script into the corresponding folder.